for-wintercms/wn-bloghub-plugin/DOCS.md

 A boolean state if the current user can write comments or replies, depending on the used configuration.

 ##### Variable: `currentUserCanModerate`
-A boolean state if the current user can moderate pending comments, depending on the used configuration and if the current user is a backend OctoberCMS user.
+A boolean state if the current user can moderate pending comments, depending on the used configuration and if the current user is a backend WinterCMS user.

 ##### Variable: `showCommentFormTitle`
 A boolean state if the comment title form field should be visisble or not, depending on the used configuration.